Define and document semantics of dynamic Insertion in Chare arrays wrt broadcasts and reductions

 Define the semantics of dynamic insertion, make modifications in Charm to adhere to those semantics, and document it.

-#1 Updated by Phil Miller almost 6 years ago
+#1 Updated by Phil Miller about 6 years ago

 - Assignee set to Laxmikant "Sanjay" Kale

 So, the meeting on this happened, and it seemed that the consensus settled on "application developers are responsible for ensuring that reductions and dynamic insertion do not overlap".
 I suggest that this restriction should be documented in the manual section regarding dynamic array element insertion, and referenced in the section on array reductions.

 Sanjay, please re-assign this to someone to write.